-(ii) This reference must be submitted during the pendency of the later-filed application.
+This reference must be submitted dur-(11) ing the pendency of the later-filed application.
 If the later-filed application is an application filed under 35 U.S.C.
 111(a), this reference must also be submitted within the later of four months from the actual filing date of the later-filed application or sixteen months from the filing date of the prior-filed provisional application.
 If the later-filed application is a nonprovisional application which entered the national stage from an international application after compliance with 35 U.S.C.
 371, this reference must also be submitted within the later of four months from the date on which the national stage commenced under 35 U.S.C.
 371(b) or (f) in the later-filed international application or sixteen months from the filing date of the prior-filed provisional application.
 These time periods are not extendable.
 Except as provided in paragraph(a)(6) of this section, the failure to timely submit the reference is considered a waiver of any benefit under 35 U.S.C.
-119(e) to such prior-filed provisional application is:
+119(e) to such prior-filed provisional application.
+The time periods in this paragraph do not apply if the later-filed application is: